jedano11/payment-tracker/docs/views.md

     );
   }
 }

+export default Home;
 ```

 ## Naming & Directory Structure

 - TODO: directory naming
+- `export default` should be at the bottom of the file
 - Don't name your component file index.js
 - Files should have the same name as the class.
 SideMenu should be in sideMenu.js
 - The folder should have index.js.
 It is used to export your component.